firmai/firmai.github.io/about/index.md

 title: About Us
 ---

-FirmAI is a centralised repository of current and experimental business intelligence tools (BITs).
+FirmAI is a centralised repository of current and experimental business intelligence tools (BITs) and approachable academic research.
 Any tool that advances business automation is simply called a BIT; this includes among others, machine learning, econometric, statistical and decision optimising tools.

 The expectation is that most BITs are already widely known and used by companies with monopolistic characteristics.
 The contributors to FirmAI seek to level this asymmetry by helping small to medium sized companies automate their business activities.
+FirmAI also aims to help firms get in touch with academics interested in open source business innovation.

 The purpose of FirmAI is to advance business competition and innovation through two tenants.
 First the democratisation of automation, and second regulatory and policy design recommendation for tax, data sharing and small business support.